 Not only is this widely considered to be “the” book on valuation, but it may also be a required text in b-school.
 So do yourself a huge favor and get an early start that can also help you impress those summer internship interviewers!

-Investment Banks, Hedge Funds, and Private Equity, Second Edition by David Stowell
+Investment Banks, Hedge Funds, and Private Equity, Third Edition by David Stowell

-At 672 pages, this book is not light reading for a plane ride.
+At 732 pages, this book is certainly not light reading.
 It does, however, contain timely and relevant information for ambitious students considering careers in investment banking, hedge funds and private equity.
 We particularly like the cases that are wrapped into the chapters and how the author so actively encourages the reader to think about how they may have done things differently.

 Cracking the Tech Career: Insider Advice on Landing a Job at Google, Microsoft, Apple or any Top Tech Company by Gayle Laakmann McDowell